hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 https://www.emojicode.org/docs/reference/basics.html

 [11:06:14](#wAz2tXteLwnY0PB7yIjmdmKr3qlX0_Zn45-oiX4yDg0) <hiiamboris (NOT THIS ONE)>:
-Someone's always ahead of us! Ì†ΩÌ∏õ
+Someone's always ahead of us! üòõ

 [18:54:32](#K_Aj-XOfluuE9qy7a4aK8Hg8pbD0V1sBzzoREEw_nBE) <greggirwin (Gregg Irwin)>:
 I still think `~` is a good sigil for floats, though @dockimbel's point about misreading it is valid. `‚âà` would be a pain to type, but people may not type it much.
 Any middle horz symbol will also make negative floats less readable.
 All tradeoffs.